Canterbury, and Nelson-Marlborough and West Coast Regiment: 1845 Nelson Battalion of Militia

 The Colonial Secretary's records show that Mr Fox was offered a Captaincy but declined as Mr Sinclair would be in command.
 Mr Joseph Ford Wilson was offered and accepted a commission as Surgeon on 9 June 1845 but for some reason this was not gazetted.

 Hourly parades were held daily at 7 am, 10 am and 4 pm.
 Uniforms were supplied (blue shirt, sailor type pattern).
 Arms were old flint-lock muskets-the weapons that had been imported for bartering with the Maoris.

 The first routine order of the Battalion was dated 28 August 1845 and is preserved in the Alexander library.

 Initially the Battalion trained three times a day for the first 28 days and the original roll book includes and order dated 19 September 1845 laying down the pay and equipment procedures for the "28 day" men who were to march out the following week.
-Many of those who had volunteered for three months, gave notice on the 18th of October that they wished to redeem their pledge.
+Many of those who had volunteered for three months, gave notice on 18 October that they wished to redeem their pledge.

 1859 Volunteer Corps of Nelson Rifles

 In August 1859 the Superintendent called a public meeting where he proposed to form an armed corps of volunteers.
-On the 16th of February 1860 at a meeting that was held at the Whakatu Hotel, rules for the corps were drawn up and Officers who had been "elected" had their names put forward to the Governor for approval.
-On the 28th of March 1859 the first drill was held at 06:30.
+On 16 February 1860 at a meeting that was held at the Whakatu Hotel, rules for the corps were drawn up and Officers who had been "elected" had their names put forward to the Governor for approval.
+On 28 March 1859 the first drill was held at 06:30.

-On the 27th of February 1860 the Militia District of Nelson was established.
+On 27 February 1860 the Militia District of Nelson was established.

 On 9 June 1860, the Nelson Volunteer Rifles was officially established.

 In 1861 the NVR was Commanded by: